Medically reviewed on February 9, 2018

 Alogliptin and pioglitazone are oral diabetes medicines that helps control blood sugar levels.

-Alogliptin and pioglitazone is a combination medicine for people with type 2 diabetes.
-This medicine is sometimes used in combination with other diabetes medications, but is not for treating type 1 diabetes.
+Alogliptin and pioglitazone is a combination medicine used together with diet and exercise to improve blood sugar control in adults with type 2 diabetes mellitus.
+This medicine is not for treating type 1 diabetes.

 Alogliptin and pioglitazone may also be used for purposes not listed in this medication guide.

 This medicine can cause or worsen congestive heart failure.
 Call your doctor at once if you have shortness of breath (even with mild exertion), swelling, or rapid weight gain.

 You should not use this medicine if you are allergic to alogliptin and pioglitazone, or if you have:

 Pioglitazone may increase your risk of serious heart problems.
 However, not treating your diabetes can damage your heart and other organs.
 Talk to your doctor about the risks and benefits of taking alogliptin and pioglitazone.

 Tell your doctor if you have ever had: